The biography of Rama - Dr. Frederick Lenz

 June Ryushin Tanoue, Co-founder of Zen Life & Meditation Center of Chicago

 If a fully self-realized being walked the streets of America today, would anyone take notice?
 What would such a being undergo to reestablish their Enlightenment in this life?
-Blue Skies Buddha provides a riveting investigation into this complex Koan by chronicling the life of Rama – Dr. Fredrick Lenz.
-The product of hundreds of well-documented interviews of firsthand eyewitnesses, Blue Skies Buddha is the most complete written record I have seen describing the research-and-development aspects of Buddhist Vajrayana and Zen.
+American Buddhist Rebel provides a riveting investigation into this complex Koan by chronicling the life of Rama – Dr. Fredrick Lenz.
+The product of hundreds of well-documented interviews of firsthand eyewitnesses, American Buddhist Rebel is the most complete written record I have seen describing the research-and-development aspects of Buddhist Vajrayana and Zen.
 This is a must-read for anyone interested in the living-breathing-evolving dynamics of the Self Discovery process.

 Mo Howes, Author of Three Storms of Tantric Zen